Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: Computational results

 \subsection{Results on new instances}

-In Table \ref{Tab:parada_results}, we present results for the new benchmark set adapted from \citet{parada2024disaggregated}.
-The instances are organized by fleet size $M=\{\bar{m}\}$ and the number of customers $n$.
+In Table \ref{Tab:parada_results}, we present results for the new benchmark set adapted from \cite{parada2024disaggregated}.
+The instances are organized by the number of routes $M=\{\bar{m}\}$ and the number of customers $n$.
 Two key insights emerge from these experiments.
 First, for a fixed number of customers, increasing the number of vehicles leads to instances that are significantly more challenging for the DL-shaped method.
-Indeed, while the instances with 30 customers and two vehicles can be solved in 18 seconds on average, only 2 out of 30 instances can be solved to optimality when the fleet size is increased to seven.
+While the instances with 30 customers and two vehicles can be solved in 18 seconds on average, only 2 out of 30 instances can be solved to optimality when the number of routes is increased to seven.
 Second, the DL-shaped method demonstrates excellent scalability with respect to the customer-to-vehicle ratio, solving 27 out of the 30 instances with 120 customers and two vehicles.
-To contextualize these results in the existing literature, the solved instances with the largest customer-to-vehicle ratio comprise 80 customers and two vehicles in \citet{hoogendoorn2023improved, hoogendoorn2025evaluation}, and only 21 customers and two vehicles in \citet{florio2020new}.
-These results confirm that our DL-shaped algorithm excels at solving instances characterized by a small number of long routes, hence its complementarity with BP\&C methods.
+This customer-to-vehicle ratio of 60 substantially exceeds what has been previously addressed in the exact VRPSD literature.
+Indeed, the solved instances with the largest customer-to-vehicle ratio comprise 80 customers and two vehicles for the B\&C algorithms of \cite{hoogendoorn2023improved, hoogendoorn2025evaluation}, and only 21 customers and two vehicles for the BP\&C methods of \cite{florio2020new, florio2023recent}.
+These results confirm that our DL-shaped algorithm excels at solving instances with a small number of long routes, complementing the BP\&C methods, which dominate in the many-short-routes regime.